bilginnet/yii2-cropper/README.md

      * browseInputId  = #cropper-input-$uniqueId // fileinput in modal
     */
     'uniqueId' => 'image-cropper' // will create automaticaly if not set

+    // you can set image url directly
     // you will see this image in the crop area if is set
     // default null
     'imageUrl' => Yii::getAlias('@web/image.jpg'),